wandb/docs/docs/tutorials/prompts.md

 # Writing your own integration

-What if you want to write an integration or instrument your code?This is where utilities like `TraceTree` and `Span` come in handy.
+What if you want to write an integration or instrument your code?
+This is where utilities like `TraceTree` and `Span` comes in handy.

 ![prompts_3](/images/tutorials/prompts_quickstart/prompts3.png)